Sum-of-Squares Relaxations for Information Theory and Variational Inference: Experiments

-We see in the left plot of \myfig{partition_1d} that the quantum relaxation is here numerically identical to the one based on SOS, with an advantage in learning a full matrix $V$.
+We see in the left plot of \myfig{entropy_1d} that the optimal/SOS bound is numerically identical to the full quantum bound, and close to the one with diagonal $V$, but with a strong improvement over the bound from~\cite{bach2022information}. {For the SOS relaxations, results are obtained using Kelley's method described in \mysec{sos-relax}}.